 - decreases trans-epidermal water loss;

 - allows the skin to return to optimal pH after exposure to irritants;

 - speeds up wound healing;

 - helps treat rising acne or irritated skin.

 Sunflower seed oil, a non-volatile emollient oil, is also added as a skin-repairing and inflammation-reducing skin remedy.

 We have two zinc ingredients here: zinc oxide and zinc PCA.
 Zinc oxide is a broad-spectrum sunscreen ingredient, but it has many other functions, like coloring, a thickening agent, and an antioxidant.
 Zinc PCA is more commonly used in acne-treating products.
 It has astringent and anti-microbial properties, allowing it to be used in anti-acne products.
 It is also helpful as an anti-aging ingredient as it can thwart destructive enzymes in the skin that cause wrinkles and skin damage.

-Ingredients not included in Cosrx Centella Blemish Cream
+Ingredients not included in the COSRX Centella Blemish Cream:

 Niacinamide, Hyaluronic Acid, parabens, artificial fragrance, allergens, artificial coloring.